Atlas975/Notes/Databases/Database_fundamentals.md

 # Flat file systems
 - Database represented in a single stable, typically stored and represented by text file
-- Multiple distinct tables with no relation to
+- Multiple distinct tables with no relation to one another used to store data
 ## Flat file system downsides
 - No standards for data control
 - Duplicate data can be present (columns & rows)